Creativity. Skill. Strategy.

 With consumers seeing millions of messages throughout each day, advertisers must use creativity, skill and strategy to make an impact on their audiences.
 The Temerlin Advertising Institute for Education and Research (TAI) trains students to search for unique solutions in advertising, preparing them for work in advertising agencies, media firms, corporate marketing departments, design studios and more.

 TAI is located in a top-five media market that affords many opportunities for industry experience through internships and guest lectures, industry field visits, directed study, and an annual lecture series.
 Students may also choose to study abroad, through advertising classes offered at SMU-in-London and other SMU-approved programs.
 Small classes ensure personal attention from the advertising professors, all of whom are prominent scholars and industry leaders.
 In-depth projects and internships prepare students for careers as account executives, account planners, media planners, art directors, copywriters and brand managers.

 The Temerlin Advertising Institute was endowed by the Dallas advertising community through a pledge to augment scholarships, faculty salaries and public programs that enrich student learning and practical experience in advertising.
-Established in 2001, it is one of the nation's only endowed advertising institutes.
+Established in 2001, it is one of the nation's first endowed advertising institutes.